robere2/starboard/apps/docs/src/introduction.md

 While Starboard offers no-code solutions via the CLI, developers with more complex use-cases may still wish to extend Starboard with their own logic.
 For this, the Starboard Framework and API may be a perfect fit for the job.

-## Which module is right for me?

-Jerry is excited to help you figure out what module is right for you.
+If you need help figuring out which module is right for you, Jerry is here to help.
+Otherwise, feel free to jump into the documentation for the module of your choice.

 <ModulePicker />